 Reduce Energy Loss.
 Once your AC cools the air, don't let it escape through cracks and leaks.
 There are many inexpensive ways to reduce energy loss.
 First, caulk around doors and windows and ensure they are sealed well.
 Also, you can install weatherstripping to keep hot air out and cool air from escaping.
 If your home is older, it wasn’t built with the same energy-efficient attitude we have today.

 According to the Department of Energy, air moves in and out of your home through every hole and crack.
-They estimate 20 percent of this energy loss happens through openings around windows, doors, and skylights.
+They estimate that 20 percent of this energy loss happens through openings around windows, doors, and skylights.

 Repair or Replace Ductwork.
 Whether your home is old or new, you probably have leaks in your ductwork.
 Most homes do.
 It’s important they are properly connected and as straight as possible.
 We find many are not insulated properly or have gaps and holes.